Neutral meson tests of time-reversal symmetry invariance

 It may be possible to extract information from $\B_s$ meson pairs collected at the \FiveS, however it should be noted that current vertex detector technology is insufficient to resolve individual neutral meson oscillations in this system at an \epem collider experiment such as Belle II, so one must rely on the $\Delta \Gamma$ modulation of the neutral meson oscillation to obtain information related to $A_T$. $\B_s$ mesons are produced by hadronic collisions at the LHC, hence it would not be possible to perform a \T-violation measurement using entangled pairs at the LHC experiments.
-However, one could perform a Kabir asymmetry test by studying flavour tagged $\B_{s}$ decays, which would at least provide a dual \CP and \T test until such time as one may perform the entanglement-based test.
-This would be a measurement of the difference in probabilities between $\Bs \to \Bsb$ and that of $\Bsb \to \Bs$, which could be done as a function of proper time using currently available techniques.
-ATLAS, CMS and LHCb have all demonstrated their capability to perform such a measurement through their studies of time-dependent \CP asymmetries in $\B_s\to J/\psi \phi$~\cite{hfag}.
+However, one could perform a Kabir asymmetry test by studying flavour tagged $\B_{s}$ decays, which would allow the measurement of $A_{\CP, \T}$ ($A_{\CP, \CPT}$).
+These are measurements of the difference in probabilities between $\Bsb \to \Bs$ ($\Bs \to \Bs$) and that of $\Bs \to \Bsb$ ($\Bsb \to \Bsb$), which could be done as a function of proper time using currently available techniques.
+ATLAS, LHCb and the Tevatron experiments have demonstrated their capability to perform such a measurement through their studies of time-dependent \CP asymmetries in $\B_s\to J/\psi \phi$~\cite{hfag}.
+Hence one can use the same flavour tagging techniques as the initial flavour filter, and use semi-leptonic \Bs decays as the second flavour filter.